 Emotionally Healthy Schools — Nantwich Education Partnership

-This academic year the local authority has received a large grant to develop 'emotionally healthy' schools across Cheshire East.
+For 2017-2019, the local authority has received a large grant to develop 'emotionally healthy' schools across Cheshire East.
 This is a really valuable opportunity.
 We are all aware of the ever increasing need for our young people to develop strategies to cope with the pressures they face.

 Through joint working with health, the council and schools a whole programme of training and interventions are being offered to pupils and staff.
 As a cluster the Nantwich Educational Partnership (NEP), are first in line to receive all the benefits of what promises to be an excellent initiative.
 The scheme is currently being funded for two years and across Cheshire East schools are being asked to engage in a wide range of training opportunities both directed at staff and at pupils.